 Please consult this site to see successful projects and proposals from past years.

 Reviews of Scaled Grants will occur in two phases.
-Phase One project descriptions should be no more than three pages in length and should describe the scope and aims of the project, including the students to be supported through the project, the general timeframe for project implementation and the learning outcomes advanced by the project.
+Phase One project descriptions should be no more than five pages in length and should describe the scope and aims of the project, including the students to be supported through the project, the general timeframe for project implementation, the learning outcomes advanced by the project, a tentative plan to assess the student learning resulting from the project, and a preliminary description treating the project's feasibility and sustainability.
 The intent of the first phase is to enable the evaluation team to vet a preliminary set of projects, to solicit feedback from IT staff about resource availability and feasibility, and to provide guidance to proposers who elect to move forward to the second, more comprehensive round of proposal development.
 Proposers will provide preliminary notification about their intent to their unit heads when they submit their project descriptions by copying department chair/school director and assistant/associate dean or analogous unit leader who has oversight over student success and engagement.
 It is possible that portions of the short proposal would become the foundation for the full proposal.

 The grant review team will assess proposals in this round on a project’s potential to enhance student learning or co- or extracurricular experience, its potential to encourage and engage students, the degree of innovation and the capacity for success of the project.
 Success factors will include a clear implementation plan, the scalability and sustainability of the effort, the alignment of the project to program- and/or institutional-level learning outcomes (e.g., Bacc Core, Learning Goals for Graduates, unit-level learning outcomes), and the cooperation of students, faculty, departments or others who may be involved.
 Grants may be awarded for new efforts or may be used to scale a pilot or small program to reach a larger population.
 Learning Innovation Grant applicants are encouraged to consult the Scaled Grant Evaluation Rubric for the criteria that will be used by the Review Team in its consideration of the Phase Two full proposals.